 OPSRP IAP redirect member webpages.
-In April 2020, PERS added animated videos that aim to explain the two parts to a member’s future retirement and what changed with their IAP starting July 1, 2020.
-In September 2020, PERS added new resources to explain
+These pages include animated videos that explain the two parts to a member’s future retirement and what changed with their IAP on July 1, 2020.
+There are also detailed instructions on how to elect IAP voluntary contributions.

 >How to Make an IAP Target-Date Fund Election Online